 Specifically, students must be able to:

-This includes a variety of skills, such as:
+This includes a variety of skills:

 These statements focus on the students’ knowledge of:

 Honing these skills help new healthcare workers better communicate with both other healthcare professionals and patients.

 Leadership Skills includes three skills statements related to leadership skills and concepts.